OPEC Oil Embargo, Its Causes, and the Effects of the Crisis

 To make matters worse, the Fed raised and lowered interest rates so many times that businesses were unable to plan for the future.
 As a result, companies kept prices high which worsened inflation.
 They were afraid to hire new workers, worsening the recession.
 But Fed officials learned this lesson from the history of U.S. recessions.
 Since then, they've been consistent in their actions.
 More important, they clearly signal their intentions well ahead of time.

-It also worsened the recession by shaking consumer confidence.
+It also worsened the recession.
+First, higher gas prices meant consumers had less money to spend on other goods and services.
+This lowered demand.
+It also weakened consumer confidence.
 People were forced to change habits, making it feel like a crisis that the government tried unsuccessfully to resolve.
 This lack of confidence made people spend less.

 The oil embargo gave OPEC new power to achieve its goal of managing the world's oil supply and keeping prices stable.
 By raising and lowering supply, OPEC tries to maintain the price between $70-$80 per barrel.
-Lower than that, and they are selling their finite commodity too cheap.
-Higher than that, and development of shale oil looks attractive.
+Lower than that, they would be selling their finite commodity too cheap.
+Higher than that, the development of shale oil would look attractive.